 For future generations of anesthetists: Show me the science!
 Show me the commitment!

-Editor's Note: Art Zwerling's passion and enthusiasm for helping others was inspirational.
+Editor's Note: Art Zwerling's passion and enthusiasm for helping others was inspirational and legendary.
 He became ardently involved with the AANA Wellness and Peer Assistance efforts, serving as peer assistance advisor (1998-2014) and chair of the Peer Assistance Advisors Committee (2008-2012).
 He passed away on July 25, 2014 after a tough battle with cancer and other illnesses.
 His absence leaves a huge void in the fight against chemical dependency and in the hearts of all who knew him.
 Art Zwerling was the first CRNA profiled in this section, and his passion and enthusiasm for nurse anesthesia knew no bounds.
 We are grateful for his many, many contributions.